-Why firms differ in their productivity levels?
-What supports such large productivity differences in equilibrium?
+Furthermore, studies show that these differences in productivity have an important impact on different decisions such market exit, exporting, or investing in R&D. Why do firms differ in their productivity levels?
+What mechanism can support such large differences in productivity in market equilibrium?
 Can producers control the factors that influence productivity or are they purely external effects of the environment?
 If firms can partly control their TFP, what type of choices increase it?